Your questions answered

-As we’re unable to provide any legal advice on preparing your Will, we recommend that you meet or call a solicitor.
-You can also write a Will for free online with our partner, Farewill
+We’re unable to provide any specific legal advice, so for guidance on your Will we recommend that you contact a solicitor.
+You can also write or update you Will for free through Christian Aid’s partners.

 How do I update or change my Will?

 Make sure you keep your Will up to date.
 If there have been any changes in family circumstances, it’s worth reviewing your Will.